 For those of you who are introverts- no explanation is in order. for those of you who aren’t -well enjoy the group thing and live happily ever after.

 Over the years- being a very practical person -and one that dislikes making the same mistake 3 times (yes- two times does happen to me. a lot, sadly), I gathered 12 tips that work for me every time. basic, simple, frugal, environmental. and mental. check on everything a person might want.

 #1: prepare a good playlist- and change it every week or two:

 yes, I am aware that some people run without music- I simply can’t believe it.
-I love music and combine classic rock (Pink Floyd, led zeppelin, deep purple, rainbow, Metallica, with lighter stuff- queen, Alanis Morissette, Tracy Chapman, ELO, and when in need of energy boost- pet shop boys will get me going. spotify does a good job and the sound is great- plus very little ad disturbance- and I didn’t go premium.
+I love music and combine classic rock (Pink Floyd, led zeppelin, deep purple, rainbow, Metallica, with lighter stuff- queen, Alanis Morissette, Tracy Chapman, ELO, and when in need of an energy boost- pet shop boys will get me going.
+Spotify does a good job and the sound is great plus very little ad disturbance- and I didn’t go premium.
 I also listen to podcasts on Spotify.

 #2: prepare ahead – find a good trail or running location

 check it out for potential dangers /water breaks/restroom breaks. also, measure it so you know how much you ran even if you wish to leave your phone at home -(I know I just wrote something crazy).